Installing VoiceGuide v7 for Traditional Telephone Lines (Analog/T1/E1)

-After restarting the system open the Dialogic Configuration Manager (DCM) and confirm that the Dialogic service can be started.
+After restarting the system open the Dialogic Configuration Manager (DCM) and confirm that the Dialogic card has been dtected and that the Dialogic service can be started.

-If there are problems starting the Dialogic service please ensure that the Windows account used has sufficient priviledges and
+If there are problems starting the Dialogic service please ensure that the Windows account used has sufficient privileges and

 the install was started using 'Ran as Administrator' option.